Rodolphe-dev/Omicron/readme.md

-# Omicron CMS V0.2.3
+# Omicron CMS V0.2.4

 ## Description

-Omicron is a little CMS made with NX, Angular, Symfony, API Platform, Tailwind CSS and DaisyUI.
+Omicron is a CMS made with NX, Angular, Symfony, API Platform, Tailwind CSS and DaisyUI.

 This is open source and free to use.